apache/turbine-fulcrum-build/README.md

 Find more information [here](https://cwiki.apache.org/confluence/display/INFRA/git+-+.asf.yaml+features).

-- Generate the site (mvn site, single module, mvn site site:stage multi module) in master and optionally save it somewhere
+- Generate the site in master branch and optionally save it somewhere

+**Single Module**

+    mvn site

+**Multi Module**

+    mvn site site:stage

-- Save target/site into another folder (target may be ignored, but to be sure)
+- Save target/site or target/staging into another folder (target may be ignored, but to be sure)

 - checkout branch asf-site.
 Verify proper settings in .asf.yaml providing at least this line: